dawidkotarba/interview_questions/java.md

 - Write a code to make a deadlock
 - How to debug deadlocks?
 - What is thread dump?
 How to analyze that?
 - What does it mean that synchronized methods are reentrant synchronization?
+- What is the difference between wait and sleep?

 ## Collections
 - types of queues in Java